Georgia–Iran relations

-Iran and Georgia have had relations for millennia, although official diplomatic relations between the two nations in the 20th century were established on May 15, 1992.
+Iran (formerly Persia) and Georgia have had relations for millennia, although official diplomatic relations between the two nations in the 20th century were established on May 15, 1992.
 Georgia is represented by its embassy in Tehran, while Iran has its representative embassy in Tbilisi.
-Iran is an important trade partner of Georgia.

-Context

-Eastern Georgia, throughout its history, has several times been annexed by the Persian Empire, specifically under the Achaemenid, Parthian, Sassanid, Safavid, Afsharid and Qajar dynasties.
-Western Georgia, throughout its history had been annexed by the Persian Achaemenids and briefly came under Sassanid control during the Lazic War.
-Due to this, there has been a lot of political and cultural exchange between the two nations for thousands of years, and thus Eastern Georgia was considered a part of Greater Iran.
+Following the 2008 financial crisis and the Russo-Georgian War, Georgia and Iran sought to increase their cooperation, leading to greater contacts between the two nations and resulting in progressive increase in the volume of bilateral trade.
+However, Georgia remains cautious of Iran because of Russian-Iranian partnership and has refused to participate in some regional political formats desired by Iran.

-Historical relations
+Historical relations and context

-Iran (Persia) and Georgia, or the Georgian tribes, have had relations in different forms mainly through trade starting from the Median era.
-From the early Achaemenid era, relations developed, as the Achaemenids conquered many of the Georgian regions.
-The relationship got more complex as the Safavids took power in Iran and established century long Iranian control of several of the Georgian kingdoms.
+From the Achaemenid era to the early 19th century, Iran (Persia) played a crucial role in shaping Georgian history.
+This influence extended to political institutions, social structures, land ownership, and cultural development.
+Additionally, the Iranian presence served as a counterbalance to other regional powers like the Romans, Byzantines, Ottoman Turks, and Russians.
+The relationship was reciprocal, as Georgians significantly contributed to Iran's military and administrative achievements, leaving a lasting impact on Iranian social structures, especially during the Safavid period.
 This continued until Russia conquered the Caucasus and Georgia in the first half of the 19th century, through the Russo-Persian War (1804-1813) and the Russo-Persian War (1826-1828), from Qajar Iran.

 20th century

 Until the early 1990s, Iran-Georgia relations were merged into Iran-Soviet relations.
 Since Georgia's independence from the Soviet Union, the two nations have cooperated in many fields including energy, transport, trade, education, and science.
-Iran is one of Georgia's most important trading partners and an Intergovernmental Joint Economic Commission is functioning between the two countries.

-2008 Russia–Georgia conflict
+2008 Georgia–Russia conflict

 Due to its close relations with both Russia and Georgia, Iran at first attempted to remain relatively neutral throughout the war and beyond.
 Foreign Ministry spokesman Hassan Ghashghavi called "for an immediate halt to the clashes" and offer to help.

 After Russia and its closest allies chose to recognize Abkhazia and South Ossetia, the Ambassador of Iran to Russia, Seyed Mahmoud-Reza Sajjadi, said in early February 2009 that his nation will not recognise Abkhazia and South Ossetia's independence in the near future, "as it can cause war in many areas," but on the other hand he did not rule out eventual Iranian recognition of the independence of the two areas.
 However, Sajjadi defended Russia's measures in the 2008 South Ossetia war and its decision to recognise Abkhazia and South Ossetia as independent nations.
 Sajjadi also said he sympathised with the people of Abkhazia and South Ossetia and that Tehran will work with Moscow to develop the two areas' economy.